Go to main content

 FAQ

-Is a chest CT scan painful?
+Is a chest scan painful?

-No, it's a painless and quick test.
+No, it's a painless and quick examination

 What is the radiation dose?